The New Fine Art Photography

 (en)Visionography is a new way of seeing photography.

-(en)Visionography is the new photography of the digital age, the photography that arises from the artist’s vision and their inner self.
+(en)Visionography is the new photography of the digital age, the photography that arises from the artist’s vision and inner self.

 (en)Visionography is an alternative to traditional photography, an evolution of fine art photography in the digital era.
 It is the photography we can create in the digital era when we have more freedom than in traditional photography to express our vision.